Plutonium: Air

-The U.S. Government air transport regulations permit the transport of plutonium by air, subject to restrictions on other dangerous materials carried on the same flight, packaging requirements, and stowage in the rearmost part of the aircraft.
+U.S. Government air transport regulations permit the transport of plutonium by air, subject to restrictions on other dangerous materials carried on the same flight, packaging requirements, and stowage in the rearmost part of the aircraft.

-In 2012 media revealed that plutonium has been flown out of Norway on commercial passenger airlines—around every other year—including one time in 2011.
-Regulations permit an airplane to transport 15 grams of fissionable material.
+In 2012, media revealed that plutonium has been flown out of Norway on commercial passenger airlines—around every other year—including one time in 2011.
+Regulations permit a plane to transport 15 grams of fissionable material.
 Such plutonium transportation is without problems, according to a senior advisor (seniorrådgiver) at Statens strålevern.

-In popular culture

-Plutonium is mentioned in several movies.
-It is mentioned in the following movies: